 In May 1918, Jacka was gassed and was withdrawn from the battlefield for the final time.
 During his active service throughout the war, he had survived multiple wounds and continued to be a source of inspiration to those around him.
 Many believe that the actions for which he was awarded the Military Cross and Bar were sufficient to merit another two Victoria Crosses.
 14 Bn became affectionately known as ‘Jacka’s Mob’.

 Returning to Australia on 20 October 1919, Jacka was met at the quayside and paraded through the streets of Melbourne at the head of an eighty-five car convoy.
 He was discharged in January 1920 and soon after opened an importing business with three other 14 Bn members, Lieutenant Reginald Owen Roxburgh and Captains Ernest Leslie Edmonds and Alexander Frederick Parker.
 Parker’s involvement in the business was short lived and Roxburgh withdrew in 1923.

 On 17 January 1921 Jacka married the firm’s typist, Frances Veronica Carey and in 1927 the couple adopted a daughter, Elizabeth Mary.
 The firm of Jacka Edmonds & Co prospered initially but a government increase in import tariffs to combat the effects of the Depression proved disastrous and the company went into liquidation in September 1930.
 In the same month he appointed mayor of St Kilda.

 Twelve months earlier he had been elected to council, a difficult role in Depression era St Kilda.
-The effects of his war service, togetjer with business and civic responsibilities took an enormous toll on Jacka's health and by the end of 1931 he was seriously ill.
+The effects of his war service, together with his business and civic responsibilities took an enormous toll on Jacka’s health and by the end of 1931 he was seriously ill.
 Suffering from chronic nephritis he entered Caulfield Military Hospital on December 18.